sv1911-a/jdbccalc/README.md

-# jdbccalc
+# JDBC Calc
 Calc is slang for Calculator, btw guys... if you joined the stream late, calc is short for calculator